You also get access to many essential applications on Linux, in case you want to use it as your daily driver for work.

 The Linux media server software mentioned is in no particular order of ranking.

 I have tried to provide installation instructions for Ubuntu- and Debian-based distributions.
 It’s not possible to list installation steps for all Linux distributions for all the media servers mentioned here.
-Please take no offence at that.
+Please take no offense at that.

 It has great playback support – so you can add content from any supported 3rd party media service or manually add ripped video files to watch.

 How to install Kodi